 We invite you and your family to be out in nature to find, see, and hear our feathered friends in their natural Central Texas habitat!
-We’ve got the Top 10 list of places to go in the Bastrop County, Texas, located just east of Austin.
+We’ve got the Top 10 list of places to go in Bastrop County, located just east of Austin, Texas.

 Bastrop County is the ideal place for birding.
 The county has two forested state parks, lots of water, and is located on the Central Flyway, which is one of the four North American migratory paths.
 Over 350 different species have been spotted and counted throughout the year, including the rare Bald Eagle, Ring-necked Duck, Swallow-tailed Kite, Red-headed Woodpecker, and the Great Kiskadee.
 Many species also choose to winter in the area to enjoy the milder climate.

 Due to a large number of birding enthusiasts along with an abundance of birds, Bastrop County was established as a home to one of Texas’ 16 Audubon Society chapters.
 Bastrop received the Bird City Texas designation, one of only four cities in the State to receive it, based on their and their partner organizations’ bird-friendly activities.

 Also bring sunscreen/bug repellant, water, and a snack.
 Other options include a good camera with zoom (Better Bird Photo Tips from Texas Parks & Wildlife) and a lightweight chair for added comfort, though many of the places listed are great hikes, too.